sumanthk8/db_phase4/README.md

 npm run start
 ```
 ## Technologies Used
-The app uses ejs on the frontend and express on the backend.
-We used the mysql2 library to interface with the database.
+The app uses EJS on the frontend and Express on the backend.
+We used the MySQL2 library to interface with the database through Node.

+## Work Distribution
+Kabir Doshi and I split the work equally amongst the different procedures.
+Kabir handled Views, Products and Drones, and I handled Customers, Drone Pilots and Orders.
+I did the foundational setup for the application.